Plantation Heights Subdivision

 The 27 hectare residential development is bordered by Johnston Road and McNeill Street has a variety of sections available for purchase, ranging from 433m2 - 7947m2 plus lifestyle blocks ranging from 5018m2 - 3.33ha.

-It has a variety of sections available for purchase.
 Roads, footpaths, cycle and walkways, including reserve park land, will also be part of the development and along with great views out to Kaka Point and the Nuggets, make the subdivision an appealing and friendly neighbourhood.

 All sites have services to their boundaries, including ultra-fast broadband.